 It’s nearly tomato time!
-Here is a tentative list of the tomato starts I am growing this year.
+Here is a list of the tomato starts I am growing this year.

 Varieties new to the list this year are marked New!

 I’m excited to have Pineapple Tomato back again this year!
 It’s a gorgeous, huge, flavorful yellow/orange heirloom that produced really well for me in the past and I’ve found seed again.
+Sleeping Lady was the earliest tomato to ripen last year and produced for a long time.

 Tomatoes (Lycopersicon esculentum) – Indeterminate unless noted.